 The SW transformed Hamiltonian to the order of $t^2/U$ is given by the sum $[iS^{(1)},H_k]+[iS^{(1)},[iS^{(1)},H_U]]/2=[iS^{(1)},\tilde H_k]/2+[iS^{(1)},H^{(0)}_{00}]$.
 The effective theory is obtained by projecting this expression to the state with $A$ occupied.

-In order to obtain $S^{(1)}$, it is more convenient to decompose $H_k$ into different ladder operators of the onsite potential and the nearest-neighbor repulsion.
-We do this first for the hopping process from $A$ to $B$ site.
+To obtain $S^{(1)}$, it is more convenient to decompose $H_k$ into different ladder operators of the onsite potential and the nearest-neighbor repulsion.
+We do this first for the hopping process from an $A$ site to a nearby $B$ site.
 It increases the onsite potential by $D$.
-The nearest-neighbor repulsion brought by this process depending on the number of neighbors of $A$ and $B$, $\delta E=(n_B-n_A)V$.
+The nearest-neighbor repulsion brought by this process depends on the number of neighbors of $A$ and $B$, $\delta E=(n_B-n_A)V$.
 With these observations, the kinetic Hamiltonian is decomposed as

-where the next-nearest-neighbor hopping include terms preserving $H_U$ and those connecting states with different distribution of $A$ particles.
+where the next-nearest-neighbor hopping includes terms preserving $H_U$ and those connecting states with different distributions of $A$ particles.
 The operators $P^{A/B}_{m,j}$ are projection into the state where the particle $A/B$ at unit cell $j$ has $m$ neighbors occupied.
-They can be written in terms of of the sum over the product operators $\prod_r n_r\prod_{r'} (1-n_{r'})$, where $r,r'$ are the occupied/unoccupied neighbors.
+They can be written in terms of the sum over the product operators $\prod_r n_r\prod_{r'} (1-n_{r'})$, where $r,r'$ are the occupied/unoccupied neighbors.
 Notice that $m,n$ cannot be larger than $N-1$, where $N$ is the number of nearest neighbors in this lattice, as the hopping operators in the middle of Eq.~\eqref{eq_dechk} always eliminate one neighbor.
 One can verify the following commutation relations